vkstah/haskellship/README.md

 ### Debug mode

 The debug mode will provide you with useful information about what's going on during each turn.
-You can enter debug mode by including the `debug` flag when running the application:
+You can enter debug mode by including the `debug` flag when running the game:

 ```console
 $ ghc Main.hs